web3-storage/docs/docs/how-tos/store.md

 # Store

-TODO: intro paragraph
+Web3.Storage provides a simple interface for storing data, inspired by familiar web APIs like [`fetch`][mdn-fetch] and [`File`][mdn-file].
+This how-to guide will show how to use the Web3.Storage client to make your data available on the decentralized IPFS network, with persistent long-term storage provided by Filecoin.

 This guide focuses on the [JavaScript client library][reference-js] , which is the simplest way to use Web3.Storage.
-If you're using another language, see the [HTTP API reference][reference-http] <!-- FIXME: link target doesn't exist yet --> for details on working with the underlying HTTP API.
+If you're using another language, see the [HTTP API reference][reference-http] for details on working with the underlying HTTP API.

 Uploading data requires an API token for a Web3.Storage account.
 If you've already signed up for a Web3.Storage account, head to the [API Tokens page][site-tokens] to create a new token, and copy it somewhere safe.
 If you haven't yet created an account, it's simple and free!
 Our [Quick Start guide][quickstart-guide] will walk you through getting signed up.